harish-shivaram/shilly-jekyll/_art/cezanne.md

 He was born in Southern France, the son of a wealthy banker, but much of his working life was spent in Paris, where he mixed with all the Impressionist painters of his day.
-He was a shy, irritable man who, after a discouraging start in the early 1860's - a forbidding father, examination failure and Salon refusals - scarcely seemed destined for lasting recognition.
+He was a shy, irritable man who, after a discouraging start in the early 1860's &mdash; a forbidding father, examination failure and Salon refusals &mdash; scarcely seemed destined for lasting recognition.

 Acclaim was hard won, taking over thirty years of disciplined work before his first one-man exhibition in 1895; following which, younger artists like the